Jacqueline Ayer: Career

 In Bangkok Ayer met Jim Thompson, the founder of The Thai Silk Company, who had been approached by an executive working for Nelson Rockefeller's International Basic Economy Corporation about developing a business based on traditional Thai crafts.
 Jim Thompson suggested modernising traditional Thai patterns and printing them on his silks.
 On Thompson's recommendation, Ayer was hired as the designer for the new company, which she decided to name Design-Thai.
 The printed textiles, which included silks and cottons, were popular with both Europeans and Americans.
 Ayer designed both fabrics and clothing patterns.
 Design-Thai was able to expand, opening a large shop in Bangkok branching into ready-to-wear clothing.
-In 1966–67, Design-Thai had over 400 employees and, during Ayer's tenure, its wares were sold by shops including Harrod's.
+In 1966–67, Design-Thai had over 400 employees and, during Ayer's tenure, its wares were sold by shops including Harrods.

 In the 1970s Ayer worked for the Indian government, helping to develop traditional crafts and cottage industries across the country.
 She also had a stint in New York designing bed linen, which was sold in top department stores including Bloomingdale's and Neiman Marcus.
 But she was mainly based in London, where she designed soft furnishings for brands including The Conran Shop and Ralph Lauren, as well as publishing a book on the history of Oriental costumes.
 In later life, Ayer continued to draw and paint, and many of her final works were large-scale watercolours featuring flowers and her personal belongings.

 The Paper-Flower Tree and Nu Dang and His Kite were republished in June and July respectively in 2017 by New York-based publishers Enchanted Lion Books, in conjunction with an exhibition on Jacqueline Ayer's illustration and fashion design at The House of Illustration in London, June 17 to October 22, 2017.